Star Wars: Hero’s Journey Example and Case Study

 Whether or not you particularly enjoy Star Wars (especially in light of the recent Disney sequels) or have even seen the original trilogy, you've surely heard enough about Star Wars to recognize its primary characters, symbols, and storytelling beats.

-You can see my complete guide to the hero's journey here.
+You can also see my complete guide to the hero's journey here.
 Now, let's dive into the story of a boy on a desert planet who goes on to become a hero!

 A Quick Summary of the Star Wars Hero's Journey